vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 ## The options you have
 I see some possible directions you could go to create a blog about programming.
-If you belive I found the best one, skip next several chapters and go to the **Static Site Generator**.
+If you believe I found the best one, skip next several chapters and go to the **Static Site Generator**.
-If you want to know a bit more about my journey, just keep reading continusly.
+If you want to know a bit more about my journey, just keep reading continually.

 ### Popular CMS like Wordpress or GHost
 This is where my jurney initialy begun.
 Chose one of the popular CMS seemed like the right way to go.
 You just register and begin with the content right away, no excessive development, deployment and configuration.
 Just couple of clicks and your blog is 90% ready.